Clifford spaces of empty intersections of quadrics: Introduction

 is isomorphic to the graded coordinate algebra of the projective space.
-The exceptional collection~\eqref{eq:intro-db-clifford} of the Clifford space behaves similarly: it extends to a periodic helix~$\{ \cB_i(V),\ i \in \ZZ \}$ (see Theorem~\ref{thm:clifford-helix}) and the corresponding graded algebra
+The exceptional collection~\eqref{eq:intro-db-clifford} behaves similarly: it extends to a periodic strong helix~$\{ \cB_i(V),\ i \in \ZZ \}$ (see Theorem~\ref{thm:clifford-helix}) and the corresponding graded algebra

 should be thought of as its coordinate algebra.
 Indeed, an analog of Serre's theorem (Theorem~\ref{thm:clifford-algebra}) holds in this case, giving an equivalence of abelian categories

 where the left side is the category of coherent sheaves of~$\cB_0(V)$-modules on~$\P(U)$ and the right side is the quotient of the category of finitely generated graded~$\bB_U$-modules by finite-dimensional modules.